semaphoreci/semaphore/docs/versioned_docs/version-CE/using-semaphore/jobs.md

 The priority of a job matters when there are more jobs than [available agents](./organizations#activity-monitor).

 ### Default priorities {#default-priority}

-TODO: this table probably changes in CE, check values

 The priorities are assigned automatically according to the table below, but they [can be configured](#priority-assign) on a per-job or per-pipeline basis.